-Ford Escape owners have reported 325 problems associated with electrical system (under the electrical system category).
+Ford Escape owners have reported 421 problems related to electrical system (under the electrical system category).

 See all problems of the 2010 Ford Escape.